-Meditation is a great exercise for your mind and doing it on a regular basis will help you sail through any difficult situation with ease.
+Meditation is a great exercise for your mind and doing it on a regular basis will help you sail through any difficult situation with ease and staying sane during the lockdown.
 Make meditation a part of your routine just like exercise and witness how it adds value to the better version of ‘You’.
 It helps in increasing your focus, concentration, and patience.
 Keep your body fit, because it is the only place where you have to live.

 2. Learn a new Skill

 By choosing to teach yourself a new skill, your time in self-isolation will not only be over before you know it, but you could also significantly benefit your life and career.
 Learning a new skill will always give you an edge over others.
 Whether that skill is learning a new language or a new instrument or cooking, it will surely help you in the future.

 Lockdown is the perfect time to increase your skillset and engage yourself in something positive.
 Your skill could also become your source of earning later on.
 As the saying goes,” First you learn, then remove the first letter from it”.

 Lockdown also gives you plenty of time to dedicate to learning a new language, brushing up on vocabulary, and practicing pronunciations.
 Researchers have found that learning to play a musical instrument can enhance verbal memory, spatial reasoning, and literary skills.